BarSides/TRISS_CTF_2024/Web/Intermediate/README.md

 ## Setup

-1. Run the application: `docker compose up`
+1. Run the application: `docker compose up`.
+1. Navigate to `127.0.0.1:8001` in your browser.
-2. Login with the following credentials:
+1. Login with the following credentials:

 Username: Beatriss